HYF-Class22/group1-hyf-rebuild/planning/retrospective.md

 ### What parts of your plan went as expected?

-Basically, our adapted methodology yielded the desired outcome.
-We succeeded into breaking the whole project into chunks, and analyzed every chunk thorough and came up with a feasible plan.
+Our adapted methodology yielded the desired outcome.
+We succeeded in breaking the whole project into chunks, and analyzing every chunk thoroughly and coming up with a feasible plan.
 Every member was assigned specific chunks to complete within a time frame.

 ### What parts of your plan did not work out?